ADLM Scholars Program

 How to submit

-The application period is now closed.
-Students will be informed if they've been selected in early April.
+• Optional: Letter of support from faculty, if faculty is nominating a student.
+Please note that students with a faculty nomination will not be given preferential treatment.
 Students can self-nominate or be nominated by a faculty member.
-However, all students are required to complete an application that includes a 250-word letter of interest in the ADLM scholars program.
+However, all students are required to complete an application that includes a maximum 350-word letter of interest in the ADLM scholars program.

 Questions?
-Please contact Dominique Smith or Stephanie Elko.
+Please contact Stephanie Elko or Dominique Smith.

 How are scholar awardees selected